Attendance & Progress

 Fortunately, we have very few parents who do not support their child in this.

 We love to see the happy faces of the children as they get to school on time to play with their friends before sitting down together, ready to learn.
 Children who do not get to school on time or miss some days of school altogether find it more difficult to make friends and to catch up on their learning.
 Please remember that our school day starts promptly at 08.35 and children who are late miss the beginning of their reading session, an important skill for them to learn.

 We know that sometimes your child may be unable to attend because they feel unwell.

 In this case please contact the main office and leave a message telling us the reason for your child’s absence, preferably before 08.30 each day.
 Some parents think that their child may be better off at home if they are ill, but generally, we are happy to have them in school and will keep a close eye on them to make sure that they are ok if you ask us to.
 We have also produced a helpful leaflet to help you to decide whether your child is well enough to come to school which can be downloaded below.
 We use NHS guidance to advise and you can access this yourself by clicking here.

 If we do not hear from you first thing in the morning and your child is not in school, then we will try and contact you as quickly as possible to ensure that your child is safe.
 This could be by text, telephone or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.

 Other Reasons for Absence

-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Alison Mitchell or Lisa Garrard who can help.
-Alison and Lisa have already helped many other parents and children in this way.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Kayleigh Devlin or Rose Turner who can help.
+Kayleigh and Rose have already helped many other parents and children in this way.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.

 Rewarding Great Attendance